The Warwickshire Centenary Way | |

 Conclusions ....

 So - Day 2 completed.
-A walk, I think, of two distinct flavours, farmland and canal bisected by the gritty presence of Bermuda village.
+A walk, I think, of three distinct experiences, peaceful farmland, tranquil canal and the gritty presence of Bermuda village.
 Day 3 will resume at Hawkesbury, first with more canal walking and then an excursion around the edge of the city of Coventry, terminating at Coombe Abbey.
 Quite when that will happen is now dependant on that good old regulator – the Great British Weather.

 Fingers crossed.